backup-manager/laravel/README.md

  }
 ```

-### Changelog

-**2.0**

-_Released on 2020-04-30_

-Remove support for all Laravel versions below 5.5.
-All older versions should use the backup-manager `^1.0`.

-Since so many dependencies in Laravel / Symfony have changed it became impossible to support newer versions in the same code-base.
-Release `^1.0` is stable and is always accepting new stability fixes (we haven't seen anything to fix in a long time).

 ### Contribution Guidelines

 We recommend using the vagrant configuration supplied with this package for development and contribution.
 Simply install VirtualBox, Vagrant, and Ansible then run `vagrant up` in the root folder.
 A virtualmachine specifically designed for development of the package will be built and launched for you.